openskies-sh/openskies-sh-articles/content/articles/aerobridge-add-component-to-assembly.md

 For this step, you will need:

 - an account with the Lite plan in Aerobridge with your fleet details
-- an incident report created with the impacted component
+- an {{< relref "aerobridge-report-incident.md" >}} incident report created with the impacted component
 - a photo / image of the receipt from the purchase of the replacement component

 ### Report an incident